wpswings/mwb-bookings-for-woocommerce/README.txt

 Bookings for WooCommerce offers an easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc

 == Description ==
-**WORDPRESS BOOKING PLUGIN IS THE ULTIMATE SOLUTION FOR BUSINESSES LOOKING TO STREAMLINE THEIR BOOKING PROCESS.
-START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS EFFORTLESSLY.
+**GET THE MOST RELIABLE SOLUTION FOR BUSINESSES LOOKING TO STREAMLINE THEIR BOOKING PROCESS.
+WITH WORDPRESS BOOKINGS PLUGIN YOU CAN START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS EFFORTLESSLY.
 SET BOOKINGS PEOPLE TYPE [ADULTS, KIDS AND OLDIES], MANAGE YOUR BOOKINGS WITH EASE BY UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS.**

-[**WooCommerce Bookings**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro)  plugin is a powerful plugin that enables store owners to create an online appointment booking system that allows them to turn their products into online WooCommerce booking solutions and make them available to customers for a set period of time.
+The [**WooCommerce Bookings**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) plugin is a powerful plugin that enables store owners to create an online appointment booking system that allows them to turn their products into online WooCommerce booking solutions and make them available to customers for a set period of time.

 You can now simply book time slots utilizing the WordPress booking plugin, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the WooCommerce Bookings plugin's capabilities.